 Adding persimmon vinegar to your favorite sports drink will increase the oxygen intake during your workout or exercise.
-This will improve your stamina and gives better recovery from the work-out fatigue.
+This will improve your stamina and gives you better recovery from work-out fatigue.

 To benefit from this study, add one tablespoon of persimmon vinegar to your favorite can of sports drink.

 Alternatively, make your own sports drink by adding one tablespoon of persimmon vinegar to 8 oz. water.
 Then, add a pinch of salt and mix them together.
 Viola, you just make your own non-carbonated sports drink.
 It is that simple.